Take The First Step Now

 Different Types of Inpatient Rehab

-Every inpatient rehab may have variations in how they conduct the facility, but there are mainly two main types of inpatient programs.
+Every inpatient rehab may run differently, but there are mainly two types of inpatient programs.
 These are long-term and short-term rehab.

 The main distinction between the two is how they model patient recovery programs.
-Since the window of time for each is different, clinicians and case managers use various therapeutic approaches to bring healing to the person.
+Clinicians and case managers use various therapy methods.
+This is because each person’s healing time is different.
+They tailor their approach to meet individual needs.

 Long-Term Inpatient Rehab